How Do I Change My Address on My Driver’s Licence?

 Your Interim Driver’s Licence

-The registry agent will hold on to your old licence and give you a temporary interim licence to use until your new driver’s licence arrives in the mail — that can take up to 21 days (three weeks).
+The registry agent will destroy your old licence and give you a temporary interim licence to use until your new driver’s licence arrives in the mail — that can take up to 21 days (three weeks).
 Your interim licence won’t have a photograph, so in the meantime we recommend you carry some other form of photo ID until your new licence arrives.

 - If you renew your licence at the same time, you pay the renewal fee only.